New England Journal of Medicine February 22, 2024

 Setting

-Outcome Distribution of scores on the modified Rankin Scale (mRS) at 90 days.
+Outcome Ordinal shift in the distribution of scores on the modified Rankin scale (mRS) at 90 days.

 Study Limitations